 I have given examples below of the choices I have made or would make in this procedure.

 The suit on the left I found by browsing the internet.
 The suit on the right is a Butterick plus size pattern.
+Unfortunately it isn't available on the Butterick website, but you can find it here

 I hope this helps you can see that sewing your own plus size fashion can be an option for you to expand your wardrobe.